-The winning entries from our 11th competition are below.
+The 2017 winners from our 11th competition are below.
 Scroll down to view judges’ comments.
 To read the winning poems check out our anthologies page.

 The 2017 Competition